 Still, traditional hummus is not always the easiest taste for kids who did not grow up with it.
 Peanut butter hummus, however, is definitely a kid favorite.
 Naturally high in protein, it can also be helpful for picky eaters who don't eat a lot of meats.
 But, while we definitely would like children to eat more legumes, such as the chickpeas that form the base of all hummus, the fact is that most adults love peanut butter every bit as much as children do.

-- 3 tablespoons freshly squeezed lemon juice (or lime juice)
+3 tablespoons freshly squeezed lemon juice, from 1 lemon

-Note: Many people sprinkle roasted chickpeas on top of traditional hummus but you can sprinkle some roasted peanuts on top of this to add some texture and also indicate the flavor.
+Many people sprinkle roasted chickpeas on top of traditional hummus, but you can sprinkle some roasted peanuts on top of this to add some texture and also indicate the flavor.